-Following up an historic and transformerless approach first ventured in late 1961 (Wireless World, Tobey and Dinsdale), with a preamp capable of handling the then new magnetic cartridges for microgroove as well as 78 rpm records, this design covered most problems encountered with integrated stereo designs and, importantly, included portable operation.
+Following up a transformerless approach first ventured in late 1961 (Wireless World, Tobey and Dinsdale), with a preamp capable of handling the then new magnetic cartridges for microgroove as well as 78 rpm records, this design covered most problems encountered with integrated stereo designs and, importantly, included portable operation.

 Providing an artificial AC centre tap for the output was intended to prevent potentially destructive switch-on transients caused by the output capacitor charging through the load.
 This unfortunately increased the number of invariably unreliable large capacitors from say three to seven.
 A quasi-complementary output stage eases output device selection and reduces costs, it being easier and cheaper to produce PNP devices in germanium, and later, NPN in silicon which could run hotter.
 A drawback encountered with this arrangement is that the transfer characteristic can become markedly assymetrical at low signal levels, then contributing to distortion.